 Sato Tatsuhiro is a drug-addled "hikikomori" (a Japanese shut-in) who thinks a sinister organization, NHK (Nihon Hikikomori Kyoukai), is the cause of all his problems!
 He falls in love with a girl, Misaki, who he thinks is trying to assassinate him, but doesn't know how to talk to her or if he can trust her.
 The more he stay in his house watching anime porn, reading manga and doing drugs, the harder it is for him to leave.
 Only Misaki can keep him from rotting away in his own apartment!

 NHK ni Youkoso! is the manga adaptation of Tatsuhiko Takimoto's novel of the same name released on January 28, 2002.
 The manga series was published in English as Welcome to the N.H.K. by Tokyopop from October 10, 2006 to September 16, 2008.
 VIZ Media republished the series digitally under the VIZ Select imprint from June 16 to December 9, 2015.
+It was also published in Brazilian Portuguese by Panini Comics from November 2010 to February 2012.

 This is one of my favorite manga and, since it had few reviews, I thought I could add a bit more of information for those who are uncertain whether to read this or not.